llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

-Nesting of an `update`, `enter data`, `exit data`, `data`, `parallel`, or `parallel loop` directive inside a `parallel`, `loop`, or `parallel loop` construct is not yet supported.
+Nesting of an `update`, `enter data`, `exit data`, `data`, `parallel`, or `parallel loop` directive inside a `parallel`, `loop`, or `parallel loop` construct or inside a function attributed with a `routine` directive is not yet supported.
 We're not aware of any OpenACC implementation that supports such cases yet.

 OpenACC Runtime Library API and Preprocessor